Obesity, which means too much body fat, is a serious health issue. Being obese can increase the risk of many diseases.

 It is known that external factors, such as living environment, diet, exercise, and mood, can influence BMI and the risk of obesity.

-Nevertheless, a new study shows that gene plays the dominant role in parent-child body weight transmission.
+Nevertheless, a new study shows that the gene plays a dominant role in parent-child body weight transmission.
 In other words, an individual’s BMI is strongly impacted by his/her parents’ BMI.
 The finding is published in Economics & Health Biology.

 In the study, researchers used 10,000+ parent-child data from the National Health Interview Survey.
 They compared the strength of parent-child BMI transmission and obesity in adopted children relative to biological children.